-Lamb of God - Ghost Walking (2012)
+Lamb Of God – Ghost Walking (2012)

 Periphery – Luck As A Constant (2012)

-Although djent as a movement has largely fizzled out over the last couple years, it’s important to remember that the sound was one of the most popular and innovative styles of the 2010’s.
+Although djent as a movement has largely fizzled out over the last couple years, it’s important to remember that the sound was one of the most popular and innovative styles of the 2010s.
 And no band has taken the genre to steeper heights than Periphery, who’ve become one of the premiere prog-metal bands of the 21st century.
-Much of their appeal is due to Misha Mansoor’s virtuosic guitarwork, and their 2012 song Luck as a Constant features one of his most iconic flexes.
+Much of their appeal is due to Misha Mansoor’s virtuosic guitar work, and their 2012 song Luck As A Constant features one of his most iconic flexes.
 The solo toward the end of this track fucking soars, and finds perfect harmony between technicality and metallic beauty.

 Meshuggah – Do Not Look Down (2012)

 Meshuggah have gotten less jazzy and mathematically convoluted over the years, settling into their distinct breed of groovy djent.
-However, their solos haven’t gotten any less batshit insane, and this one from their 2012 song Do Not Look Down is a bonafide slapper.
+However, their solos haven’t gotten any less batshit insane, and this one from their 2012 song Do Not Look Down is a bona fide slapper.
 Fredrick Thordendal busts out some wacky pulls and plucks that go in tandem with the polyrhythm, and then indulges in some classical sweeps that are just breathtaking.
 Meshuggah are most known for their downtuned riffs and head-scratching rhythms, but those fingers can also fuckin’ dance.

 Watain – They Rode On (2013)

-Swedish black metal band Watain have helped carry the genre throughout the 21st century, and on this unexpected track from their 2013 record The Wild Hunt, they tried their hand at a doomy folk-metal ballad.
+Swedish black metallers Watain have helped carry the genre throughout the 21st century, and on this unexpected track from their 2013 record The Wild Hunt, they tried their hand at a doomy folk-metal ballad.
 Regardless of your thoughts on its deviation from their signature sound, the track features two skyscraping guitar solos that effectively serve the somber mood of the song.
 Both are grand, but the second is particularly affecting and becomes absolutely gigantic when it arrives during the song’s climax.

 PUP – Guilt Trip (2014)